jsvine/tinyapi/README.md

 # tinyapi

 `tinyapi` is a Python wrapper around [TinyLetter](https://tinyletter.com/)'s publicly accessible — but undocumented — API.
-Built and maintained by the author of [Data Is Plural](https://tinyletter.com/data-is-plural), a weekly newsletter of interesting/curious datasets.
+Brought to you by [Data Is Plural](https://tinyletter.com/data-is-plural), a weekly newsletter of interesting/curious datasets.

 __See also__: [`tinystats`](https://github.com/jsvine/tinystats), a command-line tool for fetching data from the TinyLetter API.
 No programming knowledge required.